petter-holmberg/cpp-ref/stl.md

 It offers constant-time `insert()` and `erase()` operations at both ends, uses memory in an operating system-friendly way (large `deque`s can be split in multiple blocks of memory of a suitable size), is somewhat easier to use and inherently more efficient for growth.
 [Sutter02](#Sutter02) §7

+#### list

+A `list` is implemented as a doubly-linked list and allows inserting and deleting elements without moving existing elements.

+A `list` usually has a four-word-per-element memory overhead, and traversal of elements is significantly slower than in a `vector`.
+[Stroustrup13](#Stroustrup13) §31.4.2

+#### forward_list

+A `forward_list` is implemented as a singly-linked list and is ideal for empty and very short sequences that are typically traversed from the beginning.
+[Stroustrup13](#Stroustrup13) §31.4.2

 <a name="AssociativeContainers"></a>
 ### Associative containers

-The standard associative containers are `set`, `multiset`, `map` and `multimap`.
-They all store their elements sorted, typically using some kind of balanced binary tree.
+The standard associative containers are `set`, `multiset`, `map`, `multimap`, and (in C++11), `unordered_set`, `unordered_multiset`, `unordered_map` and `unordered_multimap`.
+The ordered versions store their elements sorted, typically using some kind of balanced binary tree, and the unordered versions use hash tables with linked overflow.
+[Stroustrup13](#Stroustrup13) §31.4.3

-Hash table based versions (which store objects unsorted and can provide amortized constant-time complexity instead of logarithmic) are not part of STL (prior to C++11) but there are several libraries that provide them.
+The hash table based versions (which store objects unsorted and can provide amortized constant-time complexity instead of logarithmic) were not part of STL prior to C++11, but there are several libraries that provide them.
 [Meyers01](#Meyers01) §25

 Once a key has been inserted into an associative container, that key must never change its relative position in the container.
 [Sutter02](#Sutter02) §8